-Equilibria involving physical changes (solid-liquid, liquid-gas equilibrium involving dissolution of solids in liquids, gases in liquids, general characteristics of equilibrium involving physical processes) Equilibria involving chemical systems (the law of chemical equilibrium, the magnitude of the
+Equilibria involving physical changes (solid-liquid, liquid-gas equilibrium involving the dissolution of solids in liquids, gases in liquids, general characteristics of equilibrium involving physical processes) Equilibria involving chemical systems (the law of chemical equilibrium, the magnitude of the

 equilibrium constant, numerical problems).
-Effect of changing conditions of systems at equilibrium (change of concentration, change of temperature, effect of catalyst-Le Chateliar’s principle).
+Effect of changing conditions of systems at equilibrium (change of concentration, change of temperature, the effect of catalyst-Le Chateliar’s principle).

 Equilibria involving ions- ionization of electrolytes, weak and strong electrolytes, acid-base equilibrium, various concepts of acids and bases, ionization of water, pH scale, solubility product, numericals based on these concepts.

 Unit 7: Redox Reactions and Electrochemistry

 Oxidation and reduction as an electron transfer concept.
 Redox reactions in aqueous solutions electrochemical cells. e.m.f. of a galvanic cell.
 Dependence of e.m.f. on concentration and temperature (NERNST). equation and numerical problems based on it.
 Electrolysis, Oxidation number (rules for assigning oxidation number, redox reactions in terms of oxidation number, nomenclature).
 Balancing of oxidation-reduction equations.
 Electrolytic conduction.
 Molar conductivity, Kohlrausch’s Law and its applications, Voltaic cell, Electrode potential, and Electromotive force, Gibb’s energy change and cell potential.
 Electrode potential and products of electrolysis, Fuel cells, corrosion, and its prevention.

 Unit 8: Rates of Chemical Reactions and Chemical Kinetics